github/opensource.guide/activities/hello-world/index.md

 ![commit](commit.png)

 Click **Commit changes** button.
-Now these changes have been made to the README file on your `readme-edits` branch and now this branch contains different content and commits than `master` (as it should!).
+These changes will be made to just the README file on your `readme-edits` branch, so now *this branch* contains different content and commits than `master` (as it should!).

 <a id="pr" title="Open a Pull Request" class="toc-item"></a>